privacycg/CHIPS/README.md

 - This document does not describe how unpartitioned cross-site cookies (i.e. third-party cookies) will be removed.
   This document describes an opt-in cross-site cookie partitioning mechanism which will be introduced before third-party cookies are removed entirely.
-  The motivation being to provide developers a well-lit path forward for acceptable cross-site cookie use without completely removing existing cross-site cookie functionality before we remove third-party cookies.
+  The motivation being to provide developers a well-lit path forward for cross-site cookie use cases scoped to activity on a single top-level context before browsers completely remove unpartitioned third-party cookies.

 ## Key Scenarios